bunguminfront/presentationML/presentationML/MLintro/index.md

 ---
 ## Supervised Learning

 Supervision means that the algorithms are instructed.
+More technically, a function is inferred from labeled data.

 Example:

-Objective: Determine the spamicity of emails.
+* Objective: Determine the spamicity of emails.
-Input: A corpus of emails tagged as spam and ham.
+* Input: A corpus of emails tagged as spam and ham.
-Output: Spam/Ham
+* Output: A class {Spam, Ham}

 The computerized model learns *weights* that are multiplied with *features* generated from emails to determine their status.
 Thus, the model can be applied to novel (new) data.